 Offsetting in the UK:

-Option 2: ‘Approved Tree Planting‘
+‘Approved Tree Planting‘

 Tree planting without an offset guarantee will theoretically capture the same amount of carbon per tree as one that’s guaranteed.
-However, while the trees should be cheaper because you’re not paying for the guarantee (so you could capture more carbon by buying more trees for the same money), the down-side is that they may be felled too soon, or die young, or be counted as carbon by someone else, thus negating your carbon investment.
+However, while the trees should be cheaper because you’re not paying for the guarantee (so you could capture more carbon by buying more trees for the same money), the down-side is that they may be felled too soon, or die young, or be counted as carbon by someone else etc, thus negating your carbon investment.

 If you’re happy to take the risk, here are 3 places where you can plant trees in good non-offset schemes, two in the tropics and one in the UK.
 We recommending planting as many as possible to allow for inevitable losses, and – why not – to account for past emissions too.

-Tree planting in the Tropics:
+Approved tree planting in the Tropics:

 Tree-Nation also offer a wide range of uncertified planting schemes.
 These are easy to browse, and you can even see exactly how much carbon each tree you select will capture, along with their other co-benefits.

-Tree planting in the UK:
+Approved tree planting in the UK:

 In the UK a good option, with lots of local forests where you can help to plant, is Trees for Cities.
+We also support a broad range of other tree schemes, especially our own Restoring Hardknott Forest, as well as Treemendous York,Colne Valley Tree People and many other community groups associated with the White Rose Forest.

 How many trees?